rodv92/PLETSC/README.md

 Pedantic lightweight english text stream compression

 This script is useful for ASCII English text stream compression.
-It's pedantic because its final goal is to enforce English syntactic rules. such as whitespace after "," but not before, Capitalization after a "." etc... (but not grammar)
+It's pedantic because its final goal is to enforce a minima some English syntactic rules, such as whitespace after "," but not before, Capitalization after a "." etc... (but not grammar).
-Spell check will probably be recommended but should probably be done upstream by another applicative layer, as it will ensure a better compression ratio - since it is based on words of the english dictionary.
+Spell check will probably be recommended but should probably be done upstream (by another applicative layer), as it will ensure a better compression ratio - since it is based on words of the english dictionary.

 Its compression method is primarily based on a token (words and punctuation) dictionary.
-It leverages statistical prevalence of modern english words, Words of the primary dictionary are sorted from most used to least used.
+It leverages statistical prevalence of modern english words:

+- Words of the primary dictionary are sorted from most used to least used.
-The line number is used as an index. (+1) index 0 is reserved for whitespace.
+- The line number is used as an index. (+1) index 0 is reserved for whitespace.

-It also uses adaptive length encoding (1-2-3 bytes) First 128 most used tokens are encoded on 1 byte, next 16384 + 128 on 2 bytes next 2097152 + 16384 + 128 on 3 bytes.
+It also uses adaptive length encoding (1-2-3 bytes) First 128 most used tokens are encoded on 1 byte,
+Next 16384 + 128 on 2 bytes.
+Next 2097152 + 16384 + 128 on 3 bytes.

 The 3 byte address space is split in two :
-- First part (when byte0 msb is 1 and byte1 msb is 1 and byte2 msb is 0) is further divided into two subspaces
+- First part (when byte0 msb is 1 and byte1 msb is 1 and byte2 msb is 0) is further divided into two subspaces.
-  - The first subspace is for the remainder of the primary dictionary (it has 333 333 tokens)
+  - The first subspace is for the remainder of the primary dictionary (it has 333 333 tokens).
-  - And the second subspace holds an Ngram dictionary (more on that later)
+  - And the second subspace holds an Ngram dictionary (more on that later).
-- Second part (when byte0 msb is 1 and byte1 msb is 1 and byte2 msb is 1) is further divided into two subspaces
+- Second part (when byte0 msb is 1 and byte1 msb is 1 and byte2 msb is 1) is further divided into two subspaces.
   - First part is for a session dictionary.
 A session dictionary is used to hold repeating unknown tokens. there are 2097152 - 5 codes available.
-  - Second part is only 5 codes, (TODO, for now just 1 code, and switch between Huffmann and no compression is done in a bool parameter) It is an escape sequence meaning that following bytes will be encoded
+  - Second part is only 5 codes, (TODO, for now just 1 code, and switch between Huffmann and no compression is done in a bool parameter) It is an escape sequence meaning that following bytes will be encoded wit the following methods :
-    - first code : As a stream of chars (no compression) + plus a C style termination (chr(0))
+    - first code : As a stream of chars (no compression), plus a C style termination (chr(0)).
-    - second code : Huffmann encoding, lowercase only
+    - second code : Huffmann encoding, lowercase only.
-    - third code : Huffmann, lowercase + uppercase or uppercase only
+    - third code : Huffmann, lowercase + uppercase or uppercase only.
-    - fourth code : Huffmann, lowercase + uppercase + numbers, or numbers only
+    - fourth code : Huffmann, lowercase + uppercase + numbers, or numbers only.
     - fifth code : All printable ASCII space, mainly for passwords.
     Each of these codes tells what Huffmann tree to use.